OurTechCommunity/catchup/CONTRIBUTING.md

 # Welcome, Contributors! 😃

 -   Please check the [issues tab](https://github.com/OurTechCommunity/catchup/issues) for things to work on.
--   Please raise an issue for adding add new features or for reporting bugs, if it has not already been raised.
+-   Please raise an [issue](https://github.com/OurTechCommunity/catchup/issues) for adding a new feature or for reporting a bug, if it has not already been raised.

 ## Tech Stack